 GEOG 457.
 Urban Geography and Planning.
 3 Credits.

 This course examines the internal workings of cities from political, economic, and social perspectives.
 Geographic approaches to urban analysis are discussed, as are various methods for contemporary urban planning.
 Students learn to view the city as a geographic phenomenon created by human effort.
-S.
+S, odd years.

 GEOG 458.
 Community Development.
 3 Credits.

 This course examines the historical evolution, conceptual framework, and implementation of community development.
 Students will be introduced to a broad range of community development issues from a geographical perspective with emphasis on local and statewide scales of study.
 Prerequisite: GEOG 151 or consent of instructor.
-F.
+On demand.

 GEOG 459.
 Population Geography.
 3 Credits.

 The core components of population change (fertility, mortality, migration) are explored in the context of contemporary and historical population debates.
 The course focuses on understanding and critcally assessing global, regional, national, and local population trends and issues.
 Topics include the impact of population growth, spatial diffusion processes, migration trends and theories, aging of societies, and population policies.
-S, even years.
+On demand.